Today, I’m going to share a fabulous meditation script that can help us to reduce overthinking, and in turn find relief from the symptoms of anxiety.

 For instance, if you think, “Something bad has happened, and it is the end of the world,” calmly suggest an alternative.
 For instance, “I am going through a momentary negative experience, but I will get through it, and life will carry on.”

-In this meditation for overthinking and anxiety, we have promoted wellbeing and relaxation.
+In our meditation for overthinking, we have promoted wellbeing and relaxation.
 We have learned to interpret our thoughts for the sensory experience that they are (instead of responding to them as though they were real).
 And we have changed our negative thoughts to healthier alternatives.

 Giving Is Caring